Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Conclusion

 \section{Conclusion}

-In this paper, we present the first systematic study of dataset distillation for remote sensing image classification and demonstrate that large-scale remote sensing datasets can be effectively condensed into compact, fully synthetic alternatives without exposing any original data.
-Specifically, we propose a discriminative prototype-guided diffusion (DPD) framework that incorporates classifier-driven guidance into the diffusion training process to generate semantically discriminative and visually realistic distilled samples.
-Furthermore, we introduce a dual-guidance strategy that jointly leverages representative visual prototypes and cluster-level textual descriptions to enhance both the diversity and semantic richness of the synthesized data.
+In this paper, we present the first systematic study of dataset distillation for remote sensing image classification and demonstrate that large-scale remote sensing datasets can be effectively condensed into compact, fully synthetic alternatives.
+Specifically, we propose a discriminative prototype-guided diffusion (DPD) framework that exploits representative latent prototypes as semantic anchors to guide the reverse denoising trajectory.
+Furthermore, we introduce a discriminative latent candidate selection strategy that ranks multiple generated candidates with a latent classifier and selects samples with higher logit margins to enhance the discriminative quality of the distilled dataset.
 Extensive experiments on three high-resolution remote sensing scene classification benchmarks validate the effectiveness of the proposed method in supporting downstream model training.

-Since this work mainly focuses on dataset distillation for image-level scene classification, extending existing distillation frameworks to more fine-grained remote sensing interpretation tasks, such as land use and land cover classification, still remains an open challenge.
+Since this work mainly focuses on dataset distillation for image-level scene classification, extending existing distillation frameworks to more fine-grained remote sensing interpretation tasks, such as object detection and land-cover mapping, still remains an open challenge.
 We will explore it in our future research.